Miakatt/Pico_ADC_Example/README.md

 An example of transferring data from the Raspberry Pico ADC to a host PC for a random stranger on the internet! :)
 Uses the ADC0 on GPIO26

-Upload pico_ADC.py to your Pico device using Thonney Open host_ADC.py and set the COM port as required (line 24).
+Upload pico_ADC.py to your Pico device using Thonney \n Open host_ADC.py and set the COM port as required (line 24).
 Run pico_ADC.py via Thonney.
 You should see a stream of numbers in the Shell window.
 Close Thonney (to free up the serial port)